-A structured questionnaire was administered to 200 health care workers in the month of in South west Nigeria which was published in
+A structured questionnaire was administered to 200 health care workers in the month of in South west Nigeria which was published in 2012.

-2012.
 The result showed that only a small proportion (19%) of the health care workers practiced BF.
-The survey showed the major constructs to EBF were the perception that babies continued to be hungry after breastfeeding (29%), maternal health problems (26%), fear of babies becoming addicted to breast milk (26%), pressure from mother-in-law (25%), pain the breast (25%) and need to return to work (24%).5 breastfeeding for child.
-Most of the mother (94.8%) agreed that breastfeeding protects child from infection, (96.1%) agreed that it was healthy for infants, (76.5%) agreed that breast milk lead to loss of figure and (83.4%)agreed breast that feeding should be avoided during mother's illness.
-About (84%) initiated breast feeding immediately after delivery and (42.7%)offered pre-lacteal feeds to baby before lactation.
-About 30 quarter (74.2 %) of mother fed colostrum.6 participating health workers.
-All participants approved of BF colostrum and giving to newborns.
-However, 83% identified < 7 months as the recommended length of duration 83% specified > 6 months and 83.3% indicated 4-6 months, only 36.1% knew that breastfeeding should last for a period of 2 years and beyond.
-33% of the respondents could than not name more components of breast milk and 75.1% failed to identify more than 3 advantages of breast feeding.7
+The survey showed the major constructs to EBF were the perception that babies continued to be hungry after breastfeeding (29%), maternal health problems (26%), fear of babies becoming addicted to breast milk (26%), pressure from mother-in-law (25%), pain the breast (25%) and need to return to work (24%).5

+A community based cross sectional study was conducted on 307 rural mothers in Egypt.
+The report said the majority of the mother had good knowledge about the advantages of breastfeeding for child.
+Most of the mother (94.8%) agreed that breastfeeding protects child from infection, (96.1%) agreed that it was healthy for infants, (76.5%) agreed that breast milk lead to loss of figure and (83.4%) agreed that breast feeding should be avoided during mother's illness.
+About (84%) initiated breast feeding immediately after delivery and (42.7%) offered pre-lacteal feeds to baby before lactation.
+About 30 quarter (74.2 %) of mother fed colostrum.